b-around/nearest-prime/docs/demo-script.md

 2022-07-17 21:14:24,105 INFO  [io.quarkus] (main) Installed features: [cdi, rest-client, resteasy, resteasy-jsonb, vertx]
 ```

 The load generator is now running and listening for instruction on `http://localhost:8080`.
-You will use surl to control the load generator:
+You will need to open a new terminal and use curl to control the load generator:

 ### Generate some load

 The load generator is controlled by curl requests.
 ```
 curl http://localhost:8080/set_load/0

 ```

-Generate 10 parallel requests.
+In a new terminal, set the tool to generate 10 parallel requests.
+This will continue to generate 10 parallel requests until you set the load to zero. **Note:** You should never need to increase the load above 10.
 ```
 curl http://localhost:8080/set_load/10

 ```
-This will continue to generate 10 parallel requests until you set the load to zero. **Note:** You should never need to increase the load above 10.

 To stop the load type the following command:
 ```
 curl http://localhost:8080/set_load/0

 ```

 Query the database contents and observe that the load balancing is not round robin.
 In ```pgadmin4```, query the database: